-To avoid overspending just a few weeks before gift-giving season, read on.
-We’ve got 37 ways to keep your Thanksgiving costs under control and still have an incredible meal with your favorite people.
+Fortunately, you don’t have to go into debt to have a memorable holiday and enjoy a delicious spread.
+We’ve got 23 ways to keep your Thanksgiving costs under control and still enjoy an incredible meal surrounded by your favorite people.

-Here are some simple strategies for doing Thanksgiving inexpensively this year, whether you’re heading to your parents’ place (hello, peak-season plane tickets!) or doing Friendsgiving at your place.
+Thanksgiving is often the kickoff to the holiday — a.k.a. spending — season.
+But don’t stress.
+Below are some simple strategies for doing Thanksgiving inexpensively this year.
 Bonus: These tips can also help you save time — and stress.

 Throughout November, stores typically have different Thanksgiving dinner items on sale.
 Grabbing nonperishables whenever you see them on discount can save a bundle, and also help spread out the cost of the meal.